 By KIM CHANDLER and ALAN FRAM Associated Press

-The Associated Press reported Monday that multiple Republican sources say Sessions is making calls exploring a possible run for his former Senate seat.
-The three Republicans spoke on condition of anonymity so they could speak more freely about closely held conversations.
+They say Sessions has made telephone calls discussing a potential bid to return to the Senate.
+The Republicans spoke on condition of anonymity so they could speak more freely about closely held conversations.

-Sessions represented Alabama in the U.S. Senate from 1997 to 2017 and left the Senate to become Trump’s first attorney general.
-He was later ousted after enduring repeated public mocking from Trump for recusing himself from special counsel Robert Mueller’s Russia investigation.
-In a state where the president is largely beloved, the bitter breakup between Sessions and the president could be a liability.
+Sessions left the Senate to become Trump’s first attorney general.
+He was ousted after enduring repeated public mocking from Trump for recusing himself from special counsel Robert Mueller’s Russia investigation.

 “I suspect Sessions would become an immediate front-runner if he were to enter the race,” said David Hughes, a political scientist at Auburn University in Montgomery.